stable-reasoning/ai4materials/readme.md

 # General notes on code architecture

-The LLM client part is implemented using LiteLLM library, and this makes our too model-agnostic.
+The LLM client part is implemented using LiteLLM library, and this makes our tool model-agnostic.
 When using two providers, appropriate API keys must be provided.

-## 🙌 Acknowledgements

-TBA

 ## 📚 Citation